 5- Splash cold water on your face for a minute to close your opened pores.

-6- Recommended to do once or twice a week for best results.
+6- Recommended to do 2-3 times a week for best results.
 No more.

 NOTE: I’ve just done mine right before bedtime.
 I think that’s the best way to go unless you’re looking to get a tan on your face?